Heat Recovery in Counter and Cross Flow Plate Heat Exchangers, Paper Numerical Validation

 |Present simulation||Paper result|

 |Effectiveness based on CL/CA||0.665||0.580|

-Also, two-dimensional contours related to temperature, pressure and velocity have been obtained in two sections X-Z and Y-Z, as well as two-dimensional path lines.
+Also, two-dimensional contours related to temperature, pressure and velocity have been obtained in two sections, X-Z and Y-Z, and two-dimensional path lines.